YasmineBeck/gamma-robust-bilevel-heuristics/README.md

 #### Optional arguments:
 **--refine**
 Include a refinement step (_True_) to account for an optimistic follower or not (_False_).
 Default is _True_.

+#### Benchmark approaches:
+Run

+`python3 iterate_heuristic.py --instance_file file.txt --conservatism conservatism_value --deviations deviation_values --output_file outfile.json`

+to apply the ITERATE heuristic presented in [Fischetti et al. (2018)](https://doi.org/10.1016/j.ejor.2017.11.043) to an instance of the generalized Gamma-robust knapsack interdiction problem.

+As before, either _uncertainty_ or _deviations_ must be specified.
+The default time limit is 3600s.
+You can change it using the optional argument `--time_limit TL`, where TL is given in seconds.
+To run the ONE-SHOT variant of the method, add the optional argument `--one_shot True`.

 # Instance Format
 Nominal instance data must be given in form of a dictionary.